 - The battery pack will provide 5 full charges of my phone

-- Headphones are for travel, not walking (I don’t understand people that walk in the countryside with headphones in)
+- Headphones are for travel, not walking

 - Kindle is perhaps a luxury but an essential one for me, particularly when solo